-Leading-edge systems that are making the strongest progress and those local health systems experiencing the very greatest operational challenges, for example, on the A&E 4 hour standard are to be the focus for this new care model.
+Leading-edge systems that were making the strongest progress and those local health systems experiencing the very greatest operational challenges, for example, on the A&E 4 hour standard were to be the focus for this new care model.

-On 24th July 2015 NHS England Chief Executive Simon Stevens and the NHS 5YFV partners announced eight new vanguard sites that will launch the transformation of urgent and emergency care for more than nine million people.
-This comes as NHS England also revealed the success of Regional Major Trauma Networks which, after they were set up just three years ago, have seen a remarkable 50% increase in the odds of survival for trauma patients revealed in a new independent audit by the Trauma Audit and Research Network (TARN).
+On 24th July 2015, NHS England Chief Executive Simon Stevens and the NHS 5YFV partners announced eight new vanguard sites that would launch the transformation of urgent and emergency care for more than nine million people.
+This came as NHS England also revealed the success of Regional Major Trauma Networks which, after they were set up just three years ago, have seen a remarkable 50% increase in the odds of survival for trauma patients revealed in a new independent audit by the Trauma Audit and Research Network (TARN).

-Building on the recent success in improving trauma survival rates, the urgent and emergency care vanguards are tasked with changing the way in which all organisations work together to provide care in a more joined up way for patients.
+Building on the recent success in improving trauma survival rates, the urgent and emergency care vanguards were tasked with changing the way in which all organisations worked together to provide care in a more joined up way for patients.

-Urgent care will be delivered, not just in hospitals but also by GPs, pharmacists, community teams, ambulance services, NHS 111, social care and others, and through patients being given support and education to manage their own conditions.
-Another aim is to break down boundaries between physical and mental health to improve the quality of care and experience for all.
+Urgent care would be delivered, not just in hospitals but also by GPs, pharmacists, community teams, ambulance services, NHS 111, social care and others, and through patients being given support and education to manage their own conditions.
+Another aim was to break down boundaries between physical and mental health to improve the quality of care and experience for all.

-Six vanguards will cover smaller local systems which may include hospitals and surrounding GP practices and social care, while two network vanguards will be working with much larger populations to integrate care on a greater scale.
+Six vanguards covered smaller local systems which included hospitals and surrounding GP practices and social care, while two network vanguards worked with much larger populations to integrate care on a greater scale.

-In August 2015 NHS England published Safer, faster, better: good practice in delivering urgent and emergency care a practical summary of the design principles that local health and social care communities need to adopt to deliver safer, faster and better urgent and emergency care.
-These principles are drawn from good practice, which have been tried, tested and delivered successfully by the NHS in local areas across England.
-The report highlights the valuable contributions that community pharmacies can make to local health communities’ urgent care programmes and provides examples of community pharmacy services that can reduce pressure on general practice and enhance patient safety.
+In August 2015, NHS England published Safer, faster, better: good practice in delivering urgent and emergency care a practical summary of the design principles that local health and social care communities need to adopt to deliver safer, faster and better urgent and emergency care.
+These principles were drawn from good practice, which has been tried, tested and delivered successfully by the NHS in local areas across England.
+The report highlighted the valuable contributions that community pharmacies can make to local health communities’ urgent care programmes and provides examples of community pharmacy services that can reduce pressure on general practice and enhance patient safety.

 NAPC’s primary care home model

 The National Association of Primary Care (NAPC) launched their new care model style primary care programme at their annual conference in October 2015.
-The programme is designed to support the strengthening of primary care in line with the new care models outlined in the NHS Five Year Forward View.
+The Primary Care Home (PCH) model is designed to support the strengthening of primary care in line with the new care models outlined in the NHS Five Year Forward View.

-The programme develops the NAPC’s primary care home model and has been endorsed by NHS England with principles aligned to multispecialty community provider (MCP), one of the types of new care model vanguards.
+The programme developed the NAPC’s primary care home model and was endorsed by NHS England with principles aligned to multispecialty community provider (MCP), one of the types of new care model vanguards.